kicksent/aravind-website/_drafts/2018-04-16-how-i-made-my-website-with-jekyll.markdown

 ```

 ## Project Organisation
-Now, you can create a new Jekyll website using `jekyll new my-website`.
+With that done, you can create a new Jekyll website using `jekyll new my-website`.
 For adding the Minimal Mistakes theme, here is a [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).
 But after playing around a bit, this is what I finally did:

 ```shell
 $ mkdir aravind-website